Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 A terminal-based drive management tool for Linux systems, written in C++.
 The goal of this project is to provide an easy-to-use interface for managing drives directly from the terminal, with plans for future GUI support.

+CLI:
-Current version in stable: 0.8.88-08
+Current version in stable: v0.8.88-08

-Current version in experimental: 0.8.89-18
+Current version in experimental: v0.8.89-18

+GUI:
+Current Rust GUI: v0.0.1-alpha (This version is not uploaded  but will be soon if the general gui is finished!)

 always check if a new version has been released